leixiaofeng-astar/eye_rasabot/data/nlu.md

 - My eye keeps having sticky discharge.
 - Why do I have eye discharge?
 - My vision is blurry due to discharge.
-- I have eye discharge, will eyedrops help?
+- I have eye discharge, will [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} help?
 - My eye discharge is worsening, what should I do?
 - Why do I have eye discharge when I wake up in the morning?
 - Is my eye discharge due to an infection?